guojianmin2023/PARC/README.md

 ## **Testing and Plotting**
 In the `predict and plot` folder:
 - `chua_bif_predict_main_test.m`: The main script for reconstructing the Chua circuit bifurcation.
-  - The matrix `bif_chua_pre5.mat` contains the data for the reconstructed bifurcation diagram.
+  - The matrix `bif_chua_pre5.mat` contains the data for the reconstructed bifurcation diagram of Chua circuit.
+  - The matrix `bif_chua_processed_data.mat` contains the data for the true bifucation diagram of Chua circuit.
   - `traindata.mat`: The training data matrix.
   - `opt_attractor_2_20240716T172246_814.mat` and `min_rng_set.mat`: Optimized data matrices.